 Skip to main content

-This article was originally published by Offshore Engineer on 25 June 2024 and updated 04 July 2024.
+This article was originally published in Offshore Engineer on 25 June 2024 and updated 04 July 2024.

 Saudi Aramco’s ambitious post-Covid jackup fleet expansion programme, in which the operator looked to increase its fleet size from approximately 49 jackups in June 2022 to 90 in just two years, seemed a daring feat.
 But fast forward to March 2024 and the Saudi Arabian National Oil Company (NOC) almost met its target having 89 jackups at work.